Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

   this endpoint information.
 This example maintains a session by proactively renewing authentication token before expiration.
-The Authentication is 'oAuthPasswordGrant' or RDP version1 (v1) auth which uses password grant or refresh_token grant with Refinitiv provided credentials: username and password.
+The Authentication is 'oAuthPasswordGrant' or RDP version1 (v1) auth which uses password grant or refresh_token grant with Refinitiv provided Machine Account credentials: username and password.
 Also required is clientid which is generated using AppGenerator tool.

+__IMPORTANT NOTE__ regarding the following example, market_price_rdpgw_client_cred_auth.py:
+Version 2 authentication example is available as Early Access to API developers to preview changes required to use this new authentication mechanism.
+Please note that ability to setup Service Accounts to use this authentication is forthcoming.

 * __market_price_rdpgw_client_cred_auth.py__: Retrieves market-price content for a RIC after authenticating with RDP (auth/oauth2/v2/token).
 The obtained access token is used in inital